Who requires a visa?

 - are able to produce on demand a letter of employment issued by a transport company

 The same principle applies to Zimbabwean commercial heavy-duty truck drivers, except that their time in South Africa may not exceed 30 days at a time.
 This does not apply to commercial heavy-duty truck drivers who transport goods for a South African transport company.
-Such drivers must be in possession of a valid South African work permit.
+Such drivers must be in possession of a valid South African work visa.

 Staff members of the Southern African Development Community (SADC) are exempt if they are